The benefits listed below are subject to change and are compiled by MileCards.com, not Chase, using information from this benefits PDF file.

 - Miles don’t expire as long as your credit card account is open.
 Normally, inactive miles expire after 18 months, though you can reset the clock every time you use or earn miles.

 United Travel Benefits

-- First checked bag free (a $50 savings per roundtrip per person).
+- First checked bag free: Check your first bag for free (a savings of up to $100 per roundtrip) when you use your Card to purchase your ticket.
 For you and a companion on your reservation.
 Eligible customers may receive their applicable standard checked bag free on flights operated by United only; code share flights are not eligible.
 The primary cardmember’s MileagePlus account number must be listed in their reservation and they must pay for their tickets with their qualifying United MileagePlus credit card and purchase them directly from United.

 - Always a carry on bag.
 If you purchase a Basic Economy fare that doesn’t include carry on bag privileges, as an Explorer Card holder you can still bring along a carry on bag.

 - United Club day passes.
 Visit the United ClubSM with 2 one-time passes each year for your anniversary.
 These were formerly known as Red Carpet Clubs and Presidents Clubs.
 Passes are awarded each year on the anniversary date of your card.